Code-Institute-Submissions/MullingarAnglingCentre/README.md

 * [Paint](http://www.oldversion.com/windows/microsoft-paint/) - Used for image treatment.
 * [Google](https://www.google.com/chrome/browser/desktop/index.html) - Web Browser.

 ## Versioning

 I use [Git]https://git-scm.com/ and github for versioning.
-For the versions available, please see [MullingarAnglingCentre](https://github.com/martinallard/MullingarAnglingCentre).
+For the versions available, please see [MullingarAnglingCentre](https://github.com/martinallard/MullingarAnglingCentre)

 ## Testing
 * My main test tool was using inspector in Google Chrome web browser.
+* Please check TestCases.xlsx for testing of the project.
+This can be seen on the github repro for this project (https://github.com/martinallard/MullingarAnglingCentre)

+# Deployment
+Mullingar Angling Centre is currently deployed to github pages, please see (https://martinallard.github.io/MullingarAnglingCentre/index.html)

 ## Technology Used